tarantool/doc/doc/book/replication/repl_leader_elect.rst

 When the quorum is set to the cluster majority, that is ``(<cluster size> / 2) + 1`` or bigger, the split-vote is not possible.

-That must be especially actual when adding new nodes.
+That should be considered when adding new nodes.
 If the majority value is going to change, it's better to update the quorum on all the existing nodes before adding a new one.